Jack Harwell Detention Center, TX

 Did You Know?

-At Jack Harwell Detention Center in Texas, bond payments must be made by money order, cashier's check, or certified check.
-If the bond is over $10,000, the facility requires a single cashier's check or a single certified check for the full amount.
+Jack Harwell Detention Center in Texas accepts bond payments by money order, cashier's check, or certified check.
+For bonds over $10,000, you must pay the full amount with a single cashier's check or a single certified check.

 This guide is based on feedback from dozens of families and official facility documentation.
 Learn how we verify